peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 -------------------------------
 \label{sec:rte}

-Fundamentally, radiative tranfer is goverened by the Maxwell equations and quantum mechanical principles.
-However, it is ofen not neccessary to be concerned with the details of the electromagnetic field in the context of energy budget calculations, perhaps with the exception of Mie theory of scattering.
+Fundamentally, radiative tranfer is governed by the Maxwell equations and quantum mechanical principles.
+However, it is often not neccessary to be concerned with the details of the electromagnetic field in the context of energy budget calculations, perhaps with the exception of Mie theory of scattering.